andrewdownie/local_dev_settings/macos-settings.md

 ## Changing key repeat on Mac OS
 VIM is almost unusable without key repeat.
 Key repeat is disabled by default on Mac OS.

-You will need to logout and log back in for the commands below to take effect in all the apps.
+You will need to logout and log back in for the commands below to take effect in all apps.

 ### ENABLE KEY REPEAT
 ```bash